Basic course information

 Language, Communication and Information

-- All written material is in English
+- All written material is in English.

-- Slides are provided in both languages
+- Slides are provided in both languages.

-- The multiple-choice exam questions will be available in both languages
+- The multiple-choice exam questions will be available in both languages.

-- The course content is equivalent to 02402 except that two-way ANOVA (week 12 in 02402) is not included in 02323
+- The course content is equivalent to 02402 except two modules in two-way ANOVA and the matrix formulation of the linear model.

-- During the Fall semester, live lectures on Fridays 8-10 are given in English.
-For Danish lectures, you may attend the lectures of 02402
+- During the fall semester, live lectures on Fridays 8-10 are given in English.
+For Danish lectures, you may attend the lectures of 02402.

-- During the Spring semester, live lectures on Fridays 8-10 are given in Danish.
-For English lectures, you may attend the lectures of 02402
+- During the spring semester, live lectures on Fridays 8-10 are given in Danish.
+For English lectures, you may attend the lectures of 02402.

 - Lectures in Danish are available as online podcasts available via this link (recorded in Spring 2015), while lectures in English are available as online podcasts available via this link (recorded in Spring 2017).
 Notice that R is used in the recorded lectures, but starting from Fall 2024, the course uses Python instead of R.

-- See more information here: Course Data Base link for course 02323
+- See more information here: Course Data Base link for course 02323.

-- See also academic calendar
+- See also academic calendar.